UKRAINE: West should stand up to shelling of nuclear plants

 Shane Warne

-S.Ok.
-Warne, the one bowler I noticed on the MCG who acquired a much bigger roar, created extra pleasure and expectation when thrown the ball than D.Ok Lillee.
+S.Okay.
+Warne, the one bowler I noticed on the MCG who acquired a much bigger roar, created extra pleasure and expectation when thrown the ball than D.Okay Lillee.

 Phil Alexander, Eltham

-Is this the best sense of disbelief and loss for the reason that passing of the folks’s princess?
+Is this the best sense of disbelief and loss because the passing of the individuals’s princess?
 Yes.
 Vale, the king of spin.
-The folks’s champion.
+The individuals’s champion.

 Paul Deany, St Kilda West

-Renaming the Great Southern Stand the S.Ok.
+Renaming the Great Southern Stand the S.Okay.
 Warne Stand is a superb thought, however wouldn’t the Great Shane Warne Stand be even higher?

 Michael Hipkins, Richmond